 If adjustments to the Natural Market Baseline (NMB) are needed during initiative implementation will the adjustment be applied retrospectively or prospectively to estimates of savings for that initiative?

-A best estimate of NMB will be developed and documented in the initiative’s Business Plan.
+A best estimate of NMB will be developed and documented in the initiative’s MT Business Plan.
 This NMB will be reviewed by any pertinent evaluation teams at the time of development and will be based on the best information available for the resources committed.
 It will also be presented to SAG MT Working Group.

 As the initiative progresses, new information/data could become available that would cause a shift in the NMB.
 If this shift is large enough to be consequential, it is recommended that a new NMB be documented and developed, and savings estimates adjusted.
 Ideally, initial estimates of NMB are sufficiently accurate that revisiting is infrequent.